meddle0x53/reacto/README.md

   # be printed
 ```

-As mentioned before, interval is exucuted in the background by default, so
+As mentioned before, interval is executed in the background by default, so
 adding trackers to either of the sources won't block the current thread.
 This means that the `Reacto::Trackable` created by `merge` will emit the
-source notifications in the order they are coming adn that doesn't depend on
+source notifications in the order they are coming and that doesn't depend on
 which source they are coming from.
 We call `#await` to it passing the
 _subscription_ because we don't want the current thread to terminate, we want
 it to wait for the threads of the two sources to finish.
 More on that later.